nfrisby/gadtda/README.md

 The code depends on three CPP flags.

-  <none> -- this most straightforward code incurs mutually recursive
-  dictinaries, which prevent inlining.
+  no flags -- this most straightforward code incurs mutually recursive dictinaries, which prevent inlining.

   FAST -- avoids the problematic mutual recursion at the cost of a simple